 - While using hot water, don’t let the hot water get inside the bag because it will cook the chicken and grow bacteria.

-You Can Refreeze Thawed Chicken
+Can You Refreeze Thawed Chicken

-You can refreeze thawed chicken.
+Yes, you can refreeze thawed chicken.
 But in the following conditions.

 - After fully defrosting the chicken, if you cook it, then it can be refreezing again.